Award-winning sports writer and editor, author of The Captain Class

 About Sam Walker

 An expert at untangling the metrics of what makes teams great, Sam Walker helps leaders thrive by sharing the key traits the best captains share.
-A former reporter, columnist, and sports editor, Walker also founded the Wall Street Journal’s award-winning daily sports section.
-He is now the Journal’s deputy editor for enterprise, the unit that oversees the paper’s page-one features and investigative journalism projects.
+A former reporter, columnist, and sports editor, Walker also founded the Wall Street Journal’s award-winning daily sports section and acted as the deputy editor for enterprise, the unit that oversees the paper’s page-one features and investigative journalism projects.

 After painstakingly profiling thousands of teams in his quest to find the world’s greatest, Walker gained a fascinating insight: the only thing the 16 greatest teams in sports history had in common was the presence of the same kind of captain.
 These captains of the best teams shared the same seven key traits, which are not the ones you would expect.
 A vivid storyteller, Walker has amassed dozens of first-hand accounts of how these character traits come into play on and off the field.
 Fun, fast, and informative, Walker presents a counterintuitive view of leadership that applies to a wide spectrum of competitive disciplines, especially business.